mk12/sicp/notes/lecture.md

 - The expressions we get from the `deriv` procedure are ugly.
 - Nothing is simplified, and it is hard to read.
 - There is nothing wrong with the rules.
-The solutions is to change the representation to add a simplification step.
+The solution is to change the representation to add a simplification step.

 > So the way we might solve this problem is ... change the representation ... it's one of the pieces of artillery we have in our war against complexity. [@3b.p10]